qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Expression based labeling is easy to work with.
 All you have to take care of is that:

-* You need to combine all elements (strings, fields, and functions) with a string concatenation function such as ``concat``, ``+`` or ``||``.
+* You may need to combine all elements (strings, fields, and functions) with a string concatenation function such as ``concat``, ``+`` or ``||``.
 Be aware that in some situations (when null or numeric value are involved) not all of these tools will fit your need.